 INAPPROPRIATE DOG BEHAVIOR AT HOLIDAY PARTIES

 Last Christmas I attended a party thrown by a family friend.
 I don’t remember climbing the stairs, nor do I remember the weather or the color of the house.
 I was blissfully relaxed and ready to get my festive on.
-I was dog and kid-free.
+And I was dog and kid-free.

 Several guests dove in, one of whom sustained a minor bite to the thumb.
 All three dogs were separated and the party took on an awkward tone thereafter.